The top SaaS companies for business

 Atlassian is an enterprise software provider that creates products designed for users such as project managers, software developers, and content managers.
 It’s perhaps best known for Jira, its issue-tracking application, and Confluence, its team collaboration and wiki product.

-The company’s software helps teams organize, discuss, and complete shared work.
-Teams at more than 144,000 organizations, including General Motors, Bank of America Merrill Lynch, NASA, Lyft, Verizon, and Spotify, are using Atlassian’s project tracking, content creation and sharing, and service management products.
+The company’s software helps teams organise, discuss, and complete shared work.
+Teams at more than 144,000 organisations, including General Motors, Bank of America Merrill Lynch, NASA, Lyft, Verizon, and Spotify, are using Atlassian’s project tracking, content creation and sharing, and service management products.

 In addition to project and issue tracking, the Jira software line provides enterprise agile planning, basic business management, and IT service desk and customer service.

 Atlassian’s products also offer incident management and communication, document collaboration, Git version control, continuous integration and release management, and cloud security including access control, single sign-on, and identity management.

 The platform is used by more than one billion people and more than five million paying businesses worldwide, according to Google.
 G Suite is designed with real-time collaboration and machine intelligence.